bufbuild-ru/docs/docs/configuration/v2/buf-yaml/index.md

 # buf.yaml v2 config file

-::: tip NoteThis file has changed between `v1` and `v2` configurations.
+::: tip This file has changed between `v1` and `v2` configurations.

 :::